The Belgian Malinois temperament is active and friendly, as well as, intelligent, protective, and alert.

-Your average Malinois will still act like a puppy right up until he’s three years old, though some can carry on that level of exhausting energy for another two years.
-The Malinois also has what is considered to be an excessively high prey drive (the instinct to find and capture prey).
+Your average Malinois will still act like a puppy right up until he’s three years old.
+Although some can carry on that level of exhausting energy for another two years.

 The Malinois – “How Do I Look?”

 Because the Malinois was bred to be a working dog, functionality was preferred over form.
-Therefore, the appearance of a Malinois can vary greatly from one dog to the next, and especially amongst Belgian Shepherd dogs in general.
+Therefore, the appearance of a Malinois can vary greatly from one dog to the next.
+This is especially true amongst Belgian Shepherd dogs in general.

 The Malinois: Things to Remember

-Like huskies, the Malinois sheds his coat constantly and, also like huskies, you’ll notice that there are two periods throughout the year when he sheds the most.
-So be prepared to brush your Malinois regularly, and invest in a good vacuum cleaner!
+Like Huskies, the Malinois sheds his coat constantly.
+And also like huskies, you’ll notice that there are two periods throughout the year when he sheds the most.
+So be prepared to groom your Malinois regularly, and invest in a good vacuum cleaner!